Crohn’s Disease & Ulcerative Colitis: A Guide for Parents

 - IBD & Me Activity Book

 - 504 Plan: This comes from Section 504 of the Rehabilitation Act of 1973.
 This act requires recipients of federal education funding to provide children with disabilities appropriate educational services designed to meet the individual needs of such students, to the same extent as the needs of students without disabilities are met.
 A 504 plan spells out the modifications and accommodations that will be needed for these students to have an opportunity to perform at the same level as their peers, and might include such things as blood sugar monitoring, an extra set of textbooks, or home instruction.
-A Section 504 plan involves an evaluation of the child’s disability as well as his or her academic abilities and specific provisions to help the child reach his or her academic potential.
+A Section 504 plan involves an evaluation of the child’s need for accomodations and develop a plan, which is known as an individualized educational plan (IEP), for satisfying any medical requirments.

 - Unlimited bathroom pass: Students with active disease symptoms may need to use the bathroom many times per day—often urgently in order to avoid fecal incontinence.
 Student and teacher should work out an appropriate bathroom signal to help avoid drawing attention to the student’s frequent bathroom breaks.